INFO-H-415: Advanced Databases

 The project will count for 25% of the final grade.

-The project must be submitted by Monday, December 11, 2024.
+The project must be submitted immediately after the project presentation, which will take place on the week on Monday December 16, 2024.
 Please send the report and the presentation in PDF format to the lecturer.

 Cloud databases and Microsoft Azure, AWS, …